-The first C3S data set has been derived from the satellite instruments SCIAMACHY on ENVISAT and TANSO-FTS onboard GOSAT, which are shortly described in the following.

-Additional satellites are also shortly mentioned, which are planned to be used for future versions of our data products.
+The C3S data set has been primarily derived from the satellite instruments SCIAMACHY on ENVISAT and TANSO-FTS onboard GOSAT.
+In addition, XCO2 from NASA's OCO-2 mission has been used for some products (EMMA and OBS4MIPS).
+These instruments are shortly described in the following.
+Other satellites, which are planned to be used for future versions of our data products, are also shortly mentioned.